New ways to discover the Margaret River Region

 Canvas and Cabernet celebrated in cellars

-Yallingup painter and printmaker Jessica McKiernan is making her Open Studios debut and will be creating from Swings & Roundabouts winery.
+Yallingup painter and printmaker Jessica McKiernan will be creating from Shelter Brewing Co. in Busselton.
 Jessica aims to captures nostalgic scenes shaped by sentimental stories and memories of growing up in the south west.
-Swing by for a printmaking workshop, pizza and pinot in the sunshine!
+Drop by for a printmaking workshop, pizza and pint in the sunshine!

 Big barrels honoured through art